Trees within conservation areas

 In recognition of the special contribution of trees, conservation area legislation introduced in 1967 includes the blanket protection of all trees within a conservation area having a stem diameter greater than 75mm when measured at 1.5 metres above ground level.

-Do I need to make a formal application to the Council to carry out work to trees in a conservation area?
+Do I need to make a formal application to carry out work to trees in a conservation area?

-Anyone proposing to fell, prune, lop or top a tree within a conservation area needs to give the Council six weeks’ notice of such intent in writing preferably on the appropriate application form, but this can also be by letter.
+Anyone proposing to fell, prune, lop or top a tree within a conservation area needs to give us six weeks’ notice of such intent in writing preferably on the appropriate application form, but this can also be by letter.